InterWorkAlliance/Sustainability/vem/supply/readme.md

 ## Contracts

-The relationship between the ecological project, verifier and registry is established in a [Verification Contract](verification.md).
-The contract establishes the terms and conditions for the submission of ecological benefit claims by the project to the verifier, the standard used and the issuance of tokens after a successful verification process.
+The relationship between the ecological project, VVB and registry is established in a [Verification Contract](verification.md).
+The contract establishes the terms and conditions for the submission of ecological benefit claims by the project to the VVB, the standard used and the issuance of tokens after a successful verification process.

 ### [Verification Contract](verification.md)